AlgoMaster Logo

 Intuition

-The most direct approach: for each item, look at every item after it and find the first one whose price is less than or equal to the current item's price.
+For each item, look at every item after it and find the first one whose price is less than or equal to the current item's price.
 Subtract that price to get the discount.

-This is exactly what the problem description says to do.
-For each index i, start a scan from i + 1 onward.
-The first j where prices[j] <= prices[i] gives us the discount.
+This translates the problem statement directly into code.
+For each index i, scan from i + 1 onward.
+The first j where prices[j] <= prices[i] gives the discount.
 If no such j exists, the item keeps its original price.

 Algorithm